-- Requests for the attached entity (in the request body) - Idempotent - Modify a singular resource that is a part of resources collection. - Use as UPDATE
+- Requesting client knows the name of the resource on the server - Requests for the attached entity (in the request body) - Idempotent - Modify a singular resource that is a part of resources collection. - Use as UPDATE which HTTP methods are idempotent?

-- Request that the origin server accept the attached entity - Not idempotent - Add a child resource under resources collection - Use as CREATE
+- Request to the server to create a resource and return its name - Request that the origin server accept the attached entity - Not idempotent - Add a child resource under resources collection - Use as CREATE